 When it might be arthritis of the hand

 The location of the symptoms is a little different than with carpal tunnel syndrome.
-If your hand pain is due to arthritis, you’ll typically feel it in your finger joints or at the base of your thumb.
+If the pain is due to hand or thumb arthritis, you’ll typically feel it in your finger joints or at the base of your thumb.

 With arthritis, you generally won’t feel tingling or numbness either.
 Instead you’ll have swelling, stiffness and tenderness, specifically around your joints.
 You may also have bony bumps around the joints, especially in your finger knuckles.